big city

 how to form a pllc in new york

-You must choose a registered agent for your PLLC.
+You have the option to choose a registered agent for your PLLC.
 A registered agent is a person who is legally authorized to receive legal documents and paperwork for the PLLC.
 This person must have an address within the state of New York and must be available during normal business hours.
+However, this is not required- all you need is a U.S. mailing address.

 3. Obtain Licensing Approval